NASPA Games: Activities

-NASPA has organized an annual North American championship since taking over from the NSA in 2009, most recently held in Reno, Nevada, in July 2019.
+NASPA has organized an annual North American championship since taking over from the NSA in 2009, most recently held in July 2024 in South Bend, Indiana.
 Initially, it was known by its inherited name, the National Scrabble Championship (NSC).
 In 2015, the championship was officially renamed the North American Scrabble Championship (NASC), in recognition of its significant Canadian membership.
 In September 2021, the championship was officially renamed the Scrabble Players Championship (SPC), as a consequence of NASPA's dissociation from Hasbro.

 Its committees and officers perform a number of tasks, including: